 She said that, since she left WWL, she’s never passed up an opportunity to keep New Orleans in the news in New England.
 Swensen returned to Louisiana several times on assignment to cover the Katrina rebuilding effort, Katrina anniversaries and the Saints Super Bowl win.
 Of the Super Bowl, she laughed, “That was the third best day of my life, behind my wedding day and the day my daughter was born!
 I remember screaming on air, ‘WHO DAT?
 WE DAT!
 AND THAT’S DAT!’”

 Swensen said it was family considerations four years ago that prompted her move to Boston, where her parents live.
 But it is also family which is now drawing her back.
 Her husband John is a native New Orleanian whose family roots here date back to the 1700s.
-Their wedding was celebrated in St. Louis Cathedral and their daughter, now 7, was born here.
+Their wedding was celebrated in St. Louis Cathedral and their daughter was born here.

 “It’s not just enough for us or her to experience the culture of New Orleans a couple of times a year,” Swensen said.
 “I want her to grow up in it.”